-On Rosh Hashanah (and many other Jewish holidays) my aunt Tania usually has my whole family over and, by popular demand, always prepares mahshi, a Lebanese dish of zucchini filled with meat and rice, served with a sweet and sour sauce made from tamarind, dried apricots, lemon and tomatoes.
-Since this year for the first time I will miss out on the irresistible mahshi my aut prepares, I have resolved to try my hand at the recipe and I’m pleased to report that it was a success: now we can all – yes, you too! – celebrate Rosh Hashanah in style, the Lebanese way, with a generous helping of mahshi.
+On Rosh Hashanah (and many other Jewish holidays) my aunt Tania usually has my whole family over and, by popular demand, always prepares mahshi, a Lebanese dish of zucchini filled with meat and rice, served with a sweet and sour sauce made from tamarind, dried apricots, lemon, and tomatoes.
+Since this year for the first time I will miss out on the irresistible mahshi my aunt prepares, I have resolved to try my hand at the recipe and I’m pleased to report that it was a success: now we can all – yes, you too! – celebrate Rosh Hashanah in style, the Lebanese way, with a generous helping of mahshi.

 Kusa mahshi: Lebanese sweet and sour stuffed zucchini

 - 1/2 glass of rice

 - 3 tbsp tamarind paste